On LASSO for Predictive Regression

 This paper investigates LASSO methods in predictive regressions.
-The intrinsic low SNR in predictive regressions naturally calls for variable selection.
-A researcher may throw in \emph{ex ante} a pool of candidate regressors, hoping to catch a few important ones.
-The more variables the researcher attempts to include, the greater is the need for a data-driven routine for variable selection, since many of these variables \emph{ex post} demonstrate little or no predictability due to the competitive nature of the market.
-LASSO methods are therefore attractive in predictive regressions as they enable researchers to identify pertinent predictors and exclude irrelevant ones.
-However, time series in predictive regressions carry heterogeneous degrees of persistence.
-Some may exhibit short memory (e.g., Treasury bill), whereas others are highly persistent (e.g., most financial/macro predictors).
+The LASSO methods are attractive in predictive regressions because they enable researchers to identify pertinent and exclude irrelevant predictors.
+However, time series predictors in predictive regressions carry heterogeneous degrees of persistence, which we call \textit{mixed roots}.
+Some may exhibit short memory (e.g., Treasury bills), whereas others may be highly persistent (e.g., most financial/macro predictors).
 Moreover, a multitude of persistent predictors can be cointegrated.
-For example, the dividend price ratio (DP ratio) is essentially a cointegrating residual between the dividend and price, and the so-called \emph{cay data} \citep{lettau2001consumption} is another cointegrating residual among consumption, asset holdings and labor income.
+For example, the dividend price (DP) ratio is essentially a cointegrating residual between dividend and price, and the so-called \emph{cay} data \citep{lettau2001consumption} is another cointegrating residual between consumption, asset holdings, and labor income.